RQuispeC/saliency-semantic-parsing-reid/README.md

 python train_imgreid_xent_htri.py -d market1501 -a resnet50-salience --resume saved-models/resnet-salience.pth.tar --evaluate --save-dir log/test-resnet-salience-market1501
 ```

-In orther to test the complete framework you need to first have to train its saliency and semantic parsing subnets, let's suppose that you already train ResNet with Market1501 and have their results in `saved-models/resnet-salience.pth.tar` and `saved-models/resnet-parsing.pth.tar` then run:
+In order to test the complete framework you need to first have to train its saliency and semantic parsing subnets, let's suppose that you already train ResNet with Market1501 and have their results in `saved-models/resnet-salience.pth.tar` and `saved-models/resnet-parsing.pth.tar` then run:

 ``` bash
 python test_two_nets_img.py -a1 resnet50-salience -a2 resnet50-parsing --resume1 saved-models/resnet-salience.pth.tar --resume2 saved-models/resnet-parsing.pth.tar --save-dir log/test-resnet-salience-parsing-market1501
 ```

-It is important that `-a1` specifies a architecture that uses salience and `-a2` an architecure that uses semantic parsing, otherwise, code will give an error.
+It is important that `-a1` specifies an architecture that uses salience and `-a2` an architecture that uses semantic parsing, otherwise, code will give an error.
 ## Results
 All models are initialized with imagenet pretrained weights.
 Results are presented using the format of `Rank1 (mAP)` in the following table